Various reports have revealed that 6.4% of the current enrollment fees are being channeled to virtual education

 One aspect that obstructs the complete implementation of long distance schooling, in different Latin American universities, is that educational policies vary from country to country.
 This means that there is no standard regulation when it comes to online learning.

-Nevertheless, virtual education has given the opportunity to 984,000 Latin American students, with different economic backgrounds, to accomplish a higher level of education turning them into professionals according to the “La educación superior a distancia en América Latina y el Caribe”.
+Nevertheless, virtual education has given the opportunity to 984,000 Latin American students, with different economic backgrounds, to accomplish a higher level of education turning them IGNORE INTO professionals according to the “La educación superior a distancia en América Latina y el Caribe”.

 LatinAmerican Post | Manuela Pulido Gutiérrez